 The Royal Australian College of General Practitioners (RACGP) is Australia’s largest professional general practice organisation and represents urban and rural general practitioners.
-We represent over 23 500 members working in or towards a career in general practice and are proud that in the 2012–2013 financial year over 21 000 GPs in Australia chose to be a member of the College.
+We represent over 26 000 members including more than 22 000 GPs.

 The College's mission is to improve the health and wellbeing of all people in Australia by supporting GPs, general practice registrars and medical students through its principal activities of education, training and research and by assessing doctors' skills and knowledge, supplying ongoing professional development activities, developing resources and guidelines, helping GPs with issues that affect their practice, and developing standards that general practices use to ensure high quality healthcare.